 3) Physical access to all production core OSG systems must be controlled -- with a lock, key, etc. Verify that your core OSG resources comply with this requirement and are indeed in an access controlled area, as defined above.

-Yes, they are restricted with locks.
+For *.cs.wisc.edu, they are restricted with locks.
 These are provided by our local building management.

+For software.grid.iu.edu, I don't know, but I believe they are locked.

 4) Who among your team currently has root and sudo access on the OSG systems providing core services and what is the policy of granting such access?